iniciativaproxima/iniciativaproxima.github.io/register.md

 	<!-- <h2>Symposium Registration</h2> -->

-	<p>The registration fee includes two happy hours (Monday and Tuesday), five coffee breaks, one workshop (Tuesday) and one networking lunch with the speakers (Wednesday).</p>

 	<p>In the interest of prioritizing early-career trainees (undergraduate and master's students), we require that you submit a YouTube link for a video up to 90 seconds, in English, answering the following question: <b><i>What do you like the most about science and how will the symposium advance your career?</i></b></p>
 	<p>We are accepting Abstract submissions for those interested in presenting (oral or poster).
 You must submit your Abstract information when registering.
 See below for rules and guidelines for your Abstract submission.</p>
+	<p>The registration fee includes two happy hours, five coffee breaks, one workshop, and one networking lunch with the speakers.</p>
 	<p><a href="https://forms.gle/RSQqAAQ7t6EciGD26" class="button next" target="_blank" rel="noopener noreferrer">Click to register</a></p>

 	<div class="row 200%">